gmartinezsan/azurePractice/AzureLessons/cosmosdb.md

-# Queue Trigger & Bindings
+# Cosmos DB Trigger & Bindings

 ## Goal 🎯

-The goal of this lesson is to learn how to
+The goal of this lesson is to learn how to trigger a function by adding a document to CosmosDB, and how you can use input and output bindings for CosmosDB documents.

 This lessons consists of the following exercises: